China Projects 6.8% GDP for rest of 2013

 Yuan will indeed make some Chinese exports more expensive, but in some

-sectors this will be offset by a decreased cost for import inputs
+sectors this will be offset by decreased costs for import inputs

 ~ China's rate